matt77hias/Blog/_posts/2018-02-04-candidate-partitions-of-hierarchical-acceleration-data-structures-for-ray-tracing.md

 # General Reference

-MOULIN M., DUTRÉ P.: On the use of Local Ray Termination for Efficiently Constructing Qualitative  BSPs, BIHs and (S)BVHs. *To appear*, 2018.
+MOULIN M., DUTRÉ P.: On the Use of Local Ray Termination for Efficiently Constructing Qualitative  BSPs, BIHs and (S)BVHs. *To appear*, 2018.